 Enter a good breastfeeding pillow.
 The best nursing pillows are designed with all of this in mind, giving good support to baby’s head and take some of the strain off of mom’s body.
 They offer back support and wrap around mom’s body to provide multiple different options in terms of positioning your baby.

-A good nursing pillow is like a good nursing cover or nursing tank or nursing pajamas – it can help when you’re first starting out on your breastfeeding journey, but also grow with you and your child.
+A good nursing pillow is like a good nursing cover, comfy nursing sports bra, nursing tank or nursing pajamas – it can help when you’re first starting out on your breastfeeding journey, but also grow with you and your child.
 We used our pillow as a baby lounger and to provide a bit of extra support when our little one had graduated from tummy time and was starting to sit up on her own, too.

 Finally, I think it’s worth finding a nursing pillow made of materials you’re comfortable with.
 While most of the models that made our list of best nursing pillows are organic and free from potentially harmful materials like polyurethane foam, not all are 100% free from (this is unlike our recommended toddler pillows, which are all natural and organic).
 It’s up to you to decide what’s best for your family.